bincrafters/demo-azure-iot-sdk/README.md

 ### Visual Studio
 This demo is very easy to use in Visual Studio 2017 thanks to it's new CMake Integration.
 Simply use `File-> Open-> Open Folder` and browse to the root repository directory which contains `CMakeLists.txt`.

-This will spawn several automatic processes, Visual Studio will run CMake, CMake will execute Conan and get all the dependencies based on your current visual studio settings (x86/x64, Debug/Release, MT/MD, etc).
+This will spawn several automatic processes, Visual Studio will run CMake, CMake will execute Conan and get all the dependencies based on your current environment settings (x86/x64, Debug/Release, MT/MD, etc).
+Then, you can use Visual Studio to "build" the demo executable, and you can run it normally.
+When you switch between settings in Visual Studio, for example from Release to Debug, CMake will notice this and tell Conan, which will download the Debug versions of the prebuilt binary dependencies.

 ### Manually Via Cmake and Conan CLIs
 After cloning this repo, use the following standard commands to get into a `build` subdirectory.